 There's also a sporty 'Polestar Engineered' model, which (in addition to a power boost for the engine) builds on the R-Design Pro's spec with a premium Harmon Kardon sound system and styling details such as black chrome exhaust pipes, 21-inch five-spoke alloy wheels, aluminium tread plates and a high-gloss black mesh front grille.

 Infotainment, apps & sat nav

-Along with sat nav, the Volvo’s Sensus Navigation comes loaded with apps.
+Along with sat nav, Volvo’s Sensus infotainment system comes loaded with apps.
 Spotify is included, along with internet radio functionality for example, but if you want Apple CarPlay or Android Auto connectivity you’ll need to pay £300 for Volvo’s Smartphone Integration pack.

-This seems a little steep given how much the car costs and the level of tech that’s otherwise included.
-It’s also worth pointing out that you’ll need an internet connection or to use your phones data to use apps such as Spotify.
-Otherwise, the infotainment systems is one of the best on the market.
+This seems a little steep given how much the car costs and the level of technology that’s otherwise included.
+It’s also worth pointing out that you’ll need an internet connection or to use your phone's data to use apps such as Spotify.
+Otherwise, the infotainment system is one of the best on the market.

-There are pros and cons to the touchscreen setup in that it’s a little more difficult to use on the move, but then it’s also quicker to navigate around the system, too.
+There are pros and cons to the touchscreen setup in that it’s a little more difficult to use on the move, but it’s also quicker to navigate.
 Only occasionally does the screen lag behind your inputs.
-Mostly, it’s responsive and therefore easy to use.
-However, the sat-nav map’s graphics could be a little sharper, but having directions displayed on the digital panel right in front of you is a nice touch.
+The sat-nav map’s graphics could be a little sharper, but having directions displayed on the digital panel right in front of you is a nice touch.